slaibyh/CompProbSol/assignments/problem6/problem6a.md

 You will be writing a **function** that calculates the range and time of flight of a projectile given the initial launch velocity and angle.
 You can ignore air resistance, for now.
 After learning how differential equations work in MATLAB/Python, we will return to this function to incorporate air resistance (and maybe the Coriolis effect).
 ## Procedure
 1. Review the kinematic equations for 2D projectile motion.
-1. Use the function `fsatellite.m` that I recently posted a syntax template for a function.
+1. Use the function `fsatellite.m` that I recently posted as a syntax template for a function, and use your projectile script as a starting point for the code.
-1. Write a function that accepts the initial velocity and launch angle of a projectile and returns the horizontal distance traveled (aka the range) and the flight time of the projectile.
+1. Write a function that accepts the initial velocity, launch angle of a projectile, and a third argument for units, and returns the horizontal distance traveled (aka the range) and the flight time of the projectile.
 Make sure to:
  * Accept velocities in mph and m/s (*I highly suggest getting it working before attempting any unit shenanigans*)
  * Check that the input is valid using control statements